 3. The abstracts should contain: (1) the problem taken up in the article, (2) the structure of the analysis carried out in it, (3) the method, (4) the main result or conclusion of the analysis, (5) ancient sources being the subject of the research presented in the article and (6) contribution to the knowledge about the Christian antiquity.
 Abstracts should be at least 100 words (750 characters) long, but should not exceed 200 words (1500 characters).

-3. Key words should be entered separately (enter after every entry), and not pasted as a block, copying from the text of the publication;
+3. Key words should be entered into OJS separately (enter after every entry), and not pasted as a block, copying from the text of the publication;

 4. In the bibliography added in OJS, please do not use spaces between individual items (additional empty line), or spaces between the letters of the author's name and do not include informations such as "Bibliography", "Sources" etc., but only the works themselves;